OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

   - `QBitArray::operator~()` → `QBitArray.inverted()`
   - `QVector4D::operator/=(float)` → `QVector4D.divide(float)`

-## Object Lifecycle
+## Object Life Cycle

 A Java object of any Qt type is actually a wrapper for an underlying C++ object.
 The native C++ object is created immediately when the Java object is created.
-The C++ object exists as long as the Java object exists or it is deleted by Qt internal mechanisms.
+The C++ object exists as long as the Java object exists unless it is deleted by Qt internal mechanisms.

 If the C++ object is deleted proir to the Java object, the Java object is *disposed*, i.e. it does no longer provide a native resource.
 Calling